yonhan3/openosc2/README.md

 OpenOSC is an open-source object size check library written in C. It has been developed in order to promote the use of compiler builtin object size check capability for enhanced security.
-It provides lightweight support for detecting buffer overflows in various functions that perform operations on memory and strings.
+It provides robust support for detecting buffer overflows in various functions that perform operations on memory and strings.
 Not all types of buffer overflows can be detected with this library, but it does provide an extra level of validation for some functions that are